ttutisani/Xunit.Gherkin.Quick/README.md

 # Xunit.Gherkin.Quick
 Xunit.Gherkin.Quick is a lightweight, cross platform BDD test framework (targets .NET Standard, can be used from both .NET and .NET Core test projects).
 It parses Gherkin language and executes Xunit tests corresponding to scenarios.

-Key difference of Xunit.Gherkin.Quick from other BDD frameworks are:
+Key differences of Xunit.Gherkin.Quick from other BDD frameworks are:

 - You write your expectations in a human-readable Gherkin language, not in code.
 This approach allows separation of concerns and responsibilities between requirement and code writing.
 - Xunit.Gherkin.Quick is a lightweight framework.
 No auto-generated code that you fear to change; no Visual Studio dependency where the auto-generation works.
 With Xunit.Gherkin.Quick, you don't even need an IDE - one could write feature text files in a notepad, and code in any dev plugin; then run tests via .NET Core CLI.